Including related provincial credits and benefits

 If you need more information after reading this booklet, go to Goods and services tax/Harmonized sales tax (GST/HST) credit or call 1-800-959-1953 .

-We can deposit your refunds as well as your credit and benefit payments (including certain related provincial or territorial program payments) directly into your account at a financial institution in Canada.
+Direct deposit is a faster, more convenient, reliable, and secure way to get your income tax refund and your credit and benefit payments (including certain related provincial or territorial program payments) directly into your account at a financial institution in Canada.

 Forms and publications